Inside an anechoic chamber during vehicle acoustic testing, with sound-absorbing wedges lining the walls and engineers measuring noise emissions.

 Certified and Licensed Professionals

-Testing conducted by engineers and acoustic specialists, not general contractors or “safety consultants.”
+Testing conducted by certified engineers and acoustic specialists, not general contractors or “safety consultants.”

 Ruler icon, light blue colored.